-CEPROTIN (protein c concentrate) may contain traces of mouse protein and/or heparin as a result of the manufacturing process.
+CEPROTIN may contain traces of mouse protein and/or heparin as a result of the manufacturing process.
 Allergic reactions to mouse protein and/or heparin cannot be ruled out.
-If symptoms of hypersensitivity/allergic reaction occur, discontinue the injection/infusion.
+If symptoms of hypersensitivity/allergic reaction occur, discontinue the injection/ infusion.
 In case of anaphylactic shock, the current medical standards for treatment are to be observed.

-Despite these measures, such products can still potentially transmit disease.
-Because this product is made from human blood, it may carry a risk of transmitting infectious agents, e.g., viruses and theoretically, the Creutzfeldt-Jakob disease (CJD) agent.
-ALL infections thought by a physician possibly to have been transmitted by this product should be reported by the physician or other healthcare provider to Baxter Healthcare Corporation, at 1-866-888-2472.
-The physician should discuss the risks and benefits of this product with the patient.
+ALL infections suspected by a physician possibly to have been transmitted by this product should be reported by the physician or other healthcare provider to Baxter Healthcare Corporation, at 1-866-888-2472.
+Discuss the risks and benefits of this product with your patient.

 Heparin-induced Thrombocytopenia (HIT)